apdev/apdevblog.com/source/_posts/2014-03-21-gruntjs-and-its-plugins.markdown

 better than B, but there are two things - in my eyes - Gulp (or the Gulp community) does better than Grunt:

+1) There is a curated [plugin list][5]

+{% blockquote Eric Schoffstall, episode 97 of The JavaScript Jabber %}
-> So, we’re curating it.
+So, we’re curating it.
 We don’t just come out and say, “Oh this plugin sucks.
 We think it’s stupid.
 You’re not allowed on our website.”
 But we do say, “This plugin doesn’t work,” or, “It has too many bugs.
 It just shouldn’t be a plugin.
 And those are our requirements.”

-- there is a curated [plugin list][5]
+{% endblockquote %}

 So there shouldn't be duplicate plugins or plugins that wrap some functionality you could use directly via its node module

+2) [Recipes][6] instead of too many plugins

+{% blockquote Eric Schoffstall, episode 97 of The JavaScript Jabber %}
->  [...] we actually have a section of docs called recipes.
+[...] we actually have a section of docs called recipes.
 And these are just, “Hey, I used Mocha with Gulp.
 Here is a task that I used it in and let me explain why I did a couple of things.”
 So that way, people can just say, “Okay, I want to use Mocha.
 Let me go look at the recipes and go find one for Mocha.”
 And it’ll explain in-depth why they did what they did, how to use it [...]

-- [recipes][6] instead of too many plugins
+{% endblockquote %}

 If there is a problem you solved by using already available node modules, share it with other devs that might get stuck at the same point.
 But don't do it writing your own plugin - write a small HOWTO instead.